denvercal1234GitHub/TCRClone_NumericalSummary/README.md

 `expansion_summary()` need an input as a dataframe that counts the occurrence of each unique clone.

+## If only want the counts without the sequence
 ```{r}
 ## Step 1: Obtain frequency from SeuratObj_metaData
 SeuratObj_metaData %>% group_by(CTaa, cluster_ID) %>% summarise(count = n()) %>% arrange(cluster_ID) -> SeuratObj_countOccurenceOfEachUniqueClone_df